These top 10 tips will help boost your motorcycle security, prevent opportune thieves and keep your bike gear safe while travelling.

 Panniers are not impenetrable

 Panniers aren’t as safe as you might think.
 They can be opened pretty fast with a small crowbar and a hammer.
 But, the fact that a crowbar and hammer have to be used is a deterrent.
 Sure, it’ll put most opportune thieves off, and that’s a good thing.
 But if someone really wants the contents, they can usually open a box in under 10 seconds.
-(Read our hard vs soft luggage set-up here).
+We have a bunch of great guides on choosing adventure riding luggage to help you pick the right gear.

 What about my helmet?